clipperhouse/uax29/README.md

-This package tokenizes (splits) words, sentences and graphemes, based on [Unicode text segmentation](https://unicode.org/reports/tr29/) (UAX #29), for Unicode version 16.0.0.
+This package tokenizes (splits) words, sentences and graphemes, based on [Unicode text segmentation](https://unicode.org/reports/tr29/) (UAX #29), for Unicode 16.
 Details and usage are in the respective packages:

 [uax29/graphemes](https://github.com/clipperhouse/uax29/tree/master/graphemes)